XTLS/Xray-docs-next/docs/en/config/inbounds/tunnel.md

 }
 ```

-The core will listen at `127.0.0.1:25565`, and the traffic coming in through this inbound will be send to `mc.hypixel.net:25565` (a Minecraft server) through the default outbound.
-Then you can connect the Minecraft client to the Hypixel server through the proxy by set the game server to `127.0.0.1:25565` in the Minecraft client.
+In this case, the core will listen on 127.0.0.1:25565 and forward it to mc.hypixel.net:25565 (a MC server) via the default outbound.
+Connecting the Minecraft client to 127.0.0.1:25565 is equivalent to connecting to the Hypixel server via a proxy.

 ## Transparent Proxy Configuration Example

-Please refer to the [Transparent Proxy (TProxy) Configuration Tutorial](../../document/level-2/tproxy) for this section.
+For this section, please refer to [Transparent Proxy (TProxy) Configuration Tutorial](../../document/level-2/tproxy).